-The PW-AN401/PW-AN401D 150M Wireless N Access Point is dedicated to Small Office/Home Office (SOHO) wireless network solutions.
-It allows for greater range and mobility within your wireless network while also allowing you to connect the wireless devices to a wired environment.
+The TL-WA730RE 150Mbps Wireless N Range Extender is dedicated to Small Office/Home Office (SOHO) wireless network solutions.
+It can relay signal between its stations and the root AP for greater wireless range easily and quickly.
 Increased mobility and the absence of cabling will be beneficial for your network.

 With using IEEE 802.11n wireless technology, your device can transmit wireless data at the rate of up to 150Mbps.
-With multiple protection measures, including SSID broadcast control and wireless LAN 64/128/152-bit WEP encryption, WiFi protected Access (WPA2- PSK, WPA- PSK), the PW-AN401/PW-AN401D 150M Wireless N Access Point delivers complete data privacy.
-This device leverages some 802.11n features to provide improved performance and coverage compared to 802.11a/g devices, and fully interoperates with 802.11n products if they are Wi-Fi CERTIFIED, but it does not conform to all of the requirements in the IEEE specification and is not classified as "n" in the Wi-Fi CERTIFIED program.
+With multiple protection measures, including SSID broadcast control and wireless LAN 64/128/152-bit WEP encryption, WiFi protected Access (WPA2-PSK, WPA-PSK), as well as advanced Firewall protections, the TL-WA730RE 150Mbps Wireless N Range Extender delivers complete data privacy.